Introduction

 I then proposed 3 options

-Option Advantages Disadvantages
+Option | Advantages | Disadvantages |

-Use a third party solution like Auth0/octa Simple to set up LinkedIn login Expensive (Auth0 $240/mo - octa $3/MAU)
+Use a third party solution like Auth0/octa | Simple to set up LinkedIn login | Expensive (Auth0 $240/mo - octa $3/MAU) Outside the AWS ecosystem (bad for developers and CI/CD) API Access would require a custom lambda authorizer in AWS gateway Sign Up events would require custom setup outside of AWS |

 Mixed approach.
-Use cognito with Auth0 OpenID provider (use Auth0 as a middleman) Simplest solution Bad user experience.
-We don’t control the Auth0 login flow
+Use cognito with Auth0 OpenID provider (use Auth0 as a middleman) | Simplest solution | Bad user experience.
+We don’t control the Auth0 login flow Most expensive solution.
+As we pay for our LinkedIn users twice No one source of truth as users managed in Auth0 and cognito |

-Write my own OpenId provider.
-Cheap
+Write my own OpenId provider. | Cheap Everything kept in AWS |

-Complex
+Complex |

 I chose to write my own OpenId provider, which adapts LinkedIn Auth2 provider to OpenId.
 Luckily I was able to find an existing project for the Github Auth2 provider and adapt the code to my needs (LinkedIn apis/scopes).
 I hosted the custom provider on AWS lambda and added the deployment to CDK along with the additional Cogntio OpenId configuration.
 The code more my standalone OpenId Auth2 wrapper can be found here.